davidthings/jebrish/README.md

 But of course one can also work with JELOS directly!

 Many variations are provided, with varying degrees of functionality.
-The most minimal configuration is `jebrish_rg353x_minimal_defconfig` which is just enough to boot and log in.
-The most functional is `jebrish_rg353x_minwifi_defconfig` which adds wifi and DHCP.
+The most minimal configuration is `jebrish_[device]_minimal_defconfig` which is just enough to boot and log in.
+The most functional is `jebrish_[device]_gui_defconfig` which adds gui, wifi and DHCP.

 # Branches